 I’ve always loved the sound of an AKG C12 on acoustic guitar.
 The mic is inherently bright and smooth at the same time.
 It does a fantastic job capturing all the harmonic overtones and percussive transients with great balance.

-One of my favorites aspects of the Vienna C12 was the detail in the low end.
+One of my favorite aspects of the Vienna C12 was the detail in the low end.
 From the first position I placed the Duo, it captured a full low end without being muddy, which is typically a battle when recording acoustic guitar.
 Looking at the waveform in Pro Tools, the average recording level and transients were pretty even across the board.
 The overall sound was smooth and natural, very similar to what it sounded like in the room.

 I think there’s a mild lack in high end detail and overtone harmonics captured compared to an AKG C12, but the overall vibe is there.
 Using an EQ such as a Pultec EQP-1a, Neve 1073 or MAAG EQ4 could help open that top end right up.

 The Neumann U 87 is a great mic for recording acoustic guitar, it’s one of my favorite choices when it needs to cut through a full band mix.
-It has a smooth low end that is well balanced and a mild bump in the higher midrange which helps gives it that presence.
+It has a smooth low end that is well balanced and a mild bump in the higher midrange which helps give it that presence.

 The Berlin 87 model is essentially a U 87, and I think Antelope Audio did a great job on this one.
 The low end was a little thinner compared to the Vienna 12, but still smooth and full.
 It had a touch more presence in the upper mids and high frequencies which would for sure make it cut through a band with little to no EQ.
 The added presence helped make the percussive transients cut through a bit more and really opened up the chords at the end of the performance.